Iowa Eviction Notice Templates (5)

 Download: PDF, Word (.docx), OpenDocument

-30-Day Notice to Terminate Month-to-Month Lease – A lease termination letter used to end a lease agreement between a landlord and tenant without cause.
+30-Day Notice to Terminate Month-to-Month Lease – A lease termination letter used to end a monthly lease agreement.

 Download: PDF, Word (.docx), OpenDocument

-3-Day Notice to Quit – If a tenant does not move out on their own accord after having been served a 7-day or 30-day notice to terminate a tenancy, the landlord can deliver this 3-day notice to quit demanding the tenant surrender possession of the property or face an eviction suit.
+3-Day Notice to Quit – If a tenant does not move out on their own accord after having been served a 7-day or 30-day notice to quit, the landlord can deliver this 3-day notice as a final warning.

 Download: PDF, Word (.docx), OpenDocument